Online Learning via Offline Greedy Algorithms: Applications in Market Design and Optimization: Online Algorithm under Bandit Information Feedback Structure

 \begin{displayquote} \emph{How can one transform existing approximation algorithms for NP-hard offline problems to vanishing regret learning algorithms for a wide range of combinatorial environments?
 Can we efficiently exploit the combinatorial reward structure to eliminate the necessity of experimenting with exponentially many arms?} \end{displayquote}

 To answer these questions, we consider an adversarial online learning setting.
 In every round $t$, the learner takes an action by choosing a (feasible) point $\zbf_t$ among possibly exponentially many choices, and receives a reward of $f_t(\zbf_t)$.
 The adversarially chosen reward function $f_t\in \funcspace$, which is unknown to the learner at the time of action, can be non-linear in action $\zbf_t$.
 We are interested in settings where the offline problem is NP-hard, and amenable to a $\gamma$-approximation algorithm, where $\gamma \in (0, 1)$.\footnote{Our framework can also be applied to polynomially solvable problems.
-For these problems, the approximation factor $\gamma=1$. } In the offline problem, the reward function $f\in \funcspace$ is fully known, and the goal is to choose a feasible point $\zbf$ that maximizes the obtained reward $f(\zbf)$.
+In this case, the approximation factor is $\gamma=1$. } In the offline problem, the reward function $f\in \funcspace$ is fully known, and the goal is to choose a feasible point $\zbf$ that maximizes the obtained reward $f(\zbf)$.

 We focus on the prevalent class of offline approximation algorithms with a greedy nature.
 Roughly speaking, such approximation algorithms build up a solution stage by stage, choosing the next stage that offers the most local improvement with respect to a metric.
 We require the greedy approximation algorithms to be robust to local errors in every stage; for details, see Definition \ref{def:robust-approx}.
-Several combinatorial problems studied in operations research and computer science, ranging from classic submodular maximization problems to more recently studied optimization problems related to market design and revenue management, admit such robust greedy approximation algorithms.
+Several combinatorial problems, ranging from classic submodular maximization problems to more recently studied optimization problems related to market design and revenue management, admit such robust greedy approximation algorithms.
 For details, see Section \ref{sec:applications}.